defiyields/Samusky-Scrypto-Challenge/basket/README.md

 In order for the ratio of the value of investments to track the ratio of stakes they must be regularly rebalanced.
 This is done by a public method that anyone can call, as the more often the better.
-It is expected that this would be periodically done by the team behind Basket, but users staking or unstaking are also incentivized to call this method in order to process the stake.
+It is expected that this would be periodically done by the team behind Basket, but users staking or unstaking are also incentivized to call this method in order to process their stake.
 To rebalance the following must be calculated:
 ```
 m = mean
 S = stake pool amount